 Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.
-Five to 10 percent of breast cancers in the United States are linked to an inherited genetic mutation [4-5].
+Five to 10 percent of breast cancers in the U.S. are linked to an inherited genetic mutation [4,26].

-People who carry a BRCA1 or BRCA2 mutation have a greatly increased risk of breast cancer and (for women) ovarian cancer.
-However, there are steps people can take to try and decrease these risks.
+People who have a BRCA1 or BRCA2 mutation have a greatly increased risk of breast cancer and (for women) ovarian cancer.
+However, there are some options for lowering the risk of breast cancer for people at high risk.

 Learn more about BRCA1 and BRCA2 mutations and breast cancer risk.